appscode/blog/content/post/kubedb-v2024.9.30/index.md

 ```

 ### Volume Expansion

 Volume Expansion is used to expand the storage of the ZooKeeper nodes (i.e. pods).
 The necessary information required for volume expansion, must be provided in spec.volumeExpansion field.

-An example yaml is provided below
+An example yaml is provided below:

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1